Skip to main content

 Learn more

-Health Promoters work on projects to develop strategies to address a wide range of health issues, ensuring communities receive essential health education and support.
+Health Promoters work on projects to develop strategies that address a wide range of health issues, ensuring communities receive essential health education and support.

-They are a direct link to the community outside the walls of the hospital and will play a vital role in ensuring that MSF projects are accessible and relevant to the communities they serve.
-From organizing health awareness sessions and designing educational materials to leading the implementation of health promotion and community engagement (HPCE) strategies and supervising teams on the ground.
+They are a direct link to the community outside the walls of the hospital and play a vital role in ensuring that MSF projects are accessible and relevant to the communities they serve.
+From organising health awareness sessions and designing educational materials, to leading the implementation of health promotion and community engagement strategies and supervising teams on the ground.

 This is a diverse and exciting role in support of our humanitarian and medical response involving some or all of the following: